Amid plunking debate, MLB’s marketing is all-in on bat flips

 The league is also encouraging players to use fashion as a means of self-expression.
 It has loosened rules regarding on-field footwear — think Bryce Harper’s bright green Phillie Phanatic cleats on opening day — and it’s also trying to take more photo and video of players arriving at the park.
 McHugh noted that Manny Machado in particular upped his fashion efforts during last year’s World Series after he noticed the extra cameras.

 Not everyone is thrilled by MLB’s efforts, particularly in regards to diversity.
 Although two African American players — Yankees sluggers Aaron Judge and Stanton — were featured in the most recent commercial, Red Sox ace David Price criticized the league’s efforts to promote black players just this month.
-He told MassLive.com it was “a joke” that teammate and AL MVP Mookie Betts wasn’t featured in that ad or any others on MLB Network.
+He told MassLive.com it was “a joke” that Betts, his teammate and the AL MVP, wasn’t featured in that ad or any others currently on MLB Network.

 Asked about Price’s comments, McHugh said “we love Mookie Betts” and that she hopes to feature him in an ad soon.